In addition to a new home with loving parents, orphans often need

 basic survival provisions, medication, food, clothing, blankets, housing and

 Many children are orphaned often due to extreme poverty, political strife, abuse

 and regional disasters.
 The fortunate ones may live in care centers or

-the streets.
 In cases of disaster, orphans may live in tents or temporary shelters with

 minimal subsistence.
 You can give money, materials from your